Saptashya-25/Indian-bureaucracy/README.md

 This novel dataset has been cleaned and created and can be used to answer many questions about the Indian political economy and bureaucrats.

-Please refer to the working paper to learn more about the dataset and its uses.
+Please refer to the working paper to learn more about the dataset and its uses in detail.